cocos/cocos-docs/en/concepts/scene/node-component.md

 # Nodes and Components

-The workflow of Cocos Creator 3.0 is centered on component-based development, also known as an **Entity-Component System**, which simply means that the various elements of the game are built in a combinatorial rather than an inherited manner.
+The workflow of Cocos Creator is centered on component-based development, also known as an **Entity-Component System**, which simply means that the various elements of the game are built in a combinatorial rather than an inherited manner.

-In Cocos Creator 3.0, a **Node** is an entity that hosts a component, and we mount **Component** with various functions on it to give it a variety of representations and functions.
+In Cocos Creator, a **Node** is an entity that hosts a component, and we mount **Component** with various functions on it to give it a variety of representations and functions.
 Let's see how to create nodes and add components to a scene.

 ## Nodes